-Thad Peterson is the director of content and community at The Predictive Index.
+Thad Peterson is the Senior Director of Marketing at The Predictive Index.

 As a bit of a business geek, I read a lot of books about management, business trends and company culture.
 And there’s a term that I’ve noticed slip into our people management vernacular over the past 3-4 years: “Bringing your whole self to work.”
 It’s kind of catchy.